Error codes returned by the carrier on SMS or MMS

 • If you’re using emojis or special characters, try to keep your SMS to 70 characters or below.

 • Count up the SMS text segments before you run a campaign instead of after.
-When preparing your text template, have a look at the segment/character counters included at the bottom corner of the text template.
+When preparing your text template, keep an eye on the segments & characters counters exposed at the bottom corner of the text template.
 Counters are also available in the text feature in the lead view.

 • Also, check for invisible characters in your template if you pasted the template content from a word document or similar.
 The characters counter would then indicate e.g. 4 segments when the total number of characters is 270/160, representing 2 segments.